 - The two options are endovascular revascularisation and surgery.
 Bypass surgery is the most common surgical approach for diffuse occlusive disease.
 Indications for surgical intervention in PAD include disabling claudication, critical limb ischaemia (urgent referral recommended) or weak or absent femoral pulses.
 Many centres now favour an endovascular approach, due to reduced morbidity and mortality, preserving the surgical option in case of failure.

 - The major drawback of endovascular interventions compared with surgery is the lower long-term patency.
-There is currently no established method, apart from inserting a stent, to improve at least the medium-term patency of angioplasty.
+Stents do help to some degree, and several new endovascular solutions, such as atherectomy devices, drug-eluting balloons and new stent designs, have been shown to improve long-term patency.
 The patency after angioplasty is greatest for lesions in the common iliac artery and decreases distally, and with increasing length, multiple and diffuse lesions, poor-quality run-off, diabetes and chronic kidney disease.

 - Although symptoms are frequently unilateral, most people with claudication have bilateral disease and revascularising one leg often unmasks previously asymptomatic disease in the other leg.